 Precision Brush Company stocks filaments in a large range of materials and sizes.
 Choosing the filament size or diameter of the filament in conjunction with the filament length will determine the stiffness of the filament.
-Here are a few examples of common brushes and the diameter of the filaments used in them.
+Here are a few examples of common commercial brushes and the diameter of the filaments used in them.

 .006" Diameter Filament